What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 Diet for urate kidney stones

-Diet with salt deposition
+Diet for salt deposits

-Diet with zero stomach acid
+Diet for zero stomach acidity

-Diet for disorders of cerebral circulation and hypertension
+Diet for cerebrovascular accidents and hypertension

-Some nutritional recommendations after goiter removal
+Some dietary recommendations after goiter removal

 Diet for hypertension